liam2/liam2/doc/usersguide/source/processes.rst

 By using processes and sub-processes, you can actually make *building blocks* or modules in the model.

-You can use temporary variables in a module.
-They only exist during the execution of that module.
-If you want to pass variables between modules you have to define them in the **fields** section.
+You can use temporary variables in a procedure.
+They only exist during the execution of that procedure.
+We thus call them local variables.
+If you want to pass variables between procedures you have to define them in the **fields** section.

 *example* ::